3 Key Takeaways from our Series A Webinar

 A Series A raise takes, on average, about 5.5 months to complete.
 That’s a lot of time where your focus will be outside of the day-to-day of your business.
 You’re also going to face a lot of rejection—the most common answer after pitching an investor, after all, is “no.”

 A CEO/Founder who is undertaking a Series A round needs to be fully prepared to do so—committed to seeing it through, confident in their pitch, and always working with a specific goal in mind.
-Before diving in to your Series A raise, you need to make sure you’re prepared for what it means.
+Before diving into your Series A raise, you need to make sure you’re prepared for what it means.

-1. Don’t forget about your current investors
+Don’t forget about your current investors

 Your current investors can be absolutely essential in closing your Series A round—whether they participate in the round or not.